Frequently Asked Questions

 Checks are mailed from Delta Dental's office weekly on Thursday.

 How can my office send dental claims and attachments eletronically?

 Renaissance Electronic Services enables dental offices to transmit dental attachments (x-rays, perio charts, intra-oral pictures, narratives and EOBs), via the Internet.
 Delta Dental of South Carolina then views them as part of the electronic claim adjudication process.
 For dental offices, Renaissance Electronic Services accelerates claim processing and eliminates the need and cost to duplicate and mail x-rays and other necessary attachments.

 Click here to receive information about electronic claims submission and attachments.

-Does my office participate in the Delta Dental PPOSM network?
+Does my office participate in the Delta Dental PPO network?

 What is the correct mailing address for Delta Dental?